eman/meter_reader/README.rst

     meter_reader -c GET_DEVICE_DATA < ip address >

-Raw data, as resturned by the gatway, can be viewed by using the '-r' option::
+Raw data, as returned by the gatway, can be viewed by using the '-r' option::

     meter_reader -r -c GET_DEVICE_DATA < ip address >